What is the COMBIN Function?

 Things to remember about the COMBIN Function

-- #VALUE! error – Occurs when either of the argument is non-numeric.
+- #VALUE! error – Occurs when either of the arguments is non-numeric.

 - #NUM! error – Occurs when the value of either argument is outside of its constraint.